 We all know social media moves fast, but Twitter moves very fast.
 Because content is typically short and to the point, Twitter feeds can move rapidly.
 The more people a user is following, the faster that feed moves.
 If a user has chosen to follow you on Twitter, meaning they have chosen for your tweets to show up in their feed, essentially anything you post is competing with everything else that user follows.
 That means that if you post once a week, there is a very small chance that any of your followers will see it.
 To remedy this, most large businesses and brands post new content multiple times a day.
 While you aren’t likely to post that often, it’s a good barometer for how the bigger companies are handling this social media channel.
 And while you probably don’t have the resources of an entire social marketing team, you should at minimum, make sure your Twitter page isn’t sitting idle for days in a row.

-The best way to get started is to just jump right in.
+The best way to get started with your social media marketing is to just jump right in.
 Create a username that is relevant to your business and that would help users find you easily if they searched for you.
 On Twitter, you also get 160 characters to craft a bio for your business.
 This is a great place to give a brief description of what you can do and how you can help your clients.
 Use a professional photo for the main image.
 You can also utilize the space in the background with a company image to fully customize your page.
 While Twitter offers some generic backgrounds, it’s recommended that you add something specific to your business to utilize that place on the profile page to further promote your brand.

 Once you have your page set up, you’re ready to send your first tweet.
 Just remember to keep them coming, and while it won’t happen overnight, establishing an effective Twitter presence will help grow your social audience and ultimately, your client base.